hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/138_the_work_before_us.md

 minds producing momentous results in the hearts of mankind were content to write their books without even putting their names, and to die quietly, leaving the books to posterity.
-Who knows the writers of our philosophy, who knows the writers of our Purânas?
-They all pass under the generic name of Vyâsa, and Kapila, and so on.
+Who knows the writers of our philosophy, who knows the writers of our Purānas?
+They all pass under the generic name of Vyāsa, and Kapila, and so on.
 They have been true children of Shri Krishna.
 They have been true followers of the Gita;
 they practically carried out the great mandate, "To work you have the right, but not to the fruits thereof."